 All AmpliFund employees are required to follow all documented policies and procedures.
 The Information Security program is provided to employees during onboarding and all employees undergo annual security and privacy training.

-AmpliFund is hosted on the Microsoft Azure cloud, which is regularly audited and maintains a number of certifications related to the security and control environment, including SOC 1, SOC 2, SOC 3, ISO 27001, FERPA, HIPAA, CSA STAR, and FedRAMP.
+AmpliFund is hosted in the Microsoft Azure cloud, which is regularly audited and maintains a number of certifications related to security and control environment, including SOC 1, SOC2, SOC 3, ISO 27001, FERPA, HIPAA, CSA STAR, and FedRAMP.

 AmpliFund contracts with external security firms to perform annual audits of the AmpliFund hosting environment and the AmpliFund corporate infrastructure.
 Audits include penetration testing and vulnerability scanning.

 AmpliFund takes advantage of several key Azure services to provide a highly secure customer hosting environment.